Shaunyl/shauni/README.md

 # **Shauni**
 Command line based tool to perform automated actions on different Oracle databases on multiple servers simultaneously

-Libraries used are JCommander, Spring, JDBC, Log4J
+Libraries used are JCommander, Spring, JDBC, Log4J, Lombok

 Current version is **1.0.1 Alpha**